 How Training Orchestra does it: Training Orchestra manages planning and logistics to optimize all training resources, automates administration, centralizes all company data and enables teams to collaborate in real-time through a unique web-platform.
 Compute expected gains for your company with our Training Management Performance Calculator.

-2. Plan and monitor performance on a global scale
+2. Plan and monitor training performance on a global scale

 Another key capacity which makes Amazon successful is its data-obsession.
 As your organization scales, monitoring is crucial to improve performance and ensure alignment with the strategic plan and budget.
 When managing a global training operations, you might need to track performance at an enterprise, region, or business unit level.